 REG has developed a leading edge bio-power business from the research and development stage to patent registration, site development, construction, and generation.

-Our patented filtration process recovers waste cooking oil through an all-natural and additive-free process, creating an environmentally friendly bioliquid called LF100 used to generate carbon neutral electricity for UK homes and businesses.
+Our patented filtration process recovers waste cooking oil through an entirely natural and additive-free process, creating an environmentally friendly bioliquid called LF100 used to generate carbon neutral electricity for UK homes and businesses.

 Our used cooking oil collection subsidiary, Living Fuels, collects waste cooking oil nationally from local authority recycling facilities, restaurants, hotels and industrial food manufacturers, and recovers it at our processing plants.
-The bioliquid we create, LF100, is used by RPM’s generation subsidiary, Living Power, to produce renewable electricity in our state-of-the-art power stations.
-The power stations generate electricity under Short Term Operating Reserve (STOR) contracts for National Grid, keeping the lights on during times of critical power shortages.
+The bioliquid we create is used by REG’s generation subsidiary, Living Power, to produce renewable electricity in our state-of-the-art power stations.
+These generate electricity under Short Term Operating Reserve (STOR) contracts for National Grid, keeping the lights on during times of critical power shortages.
 Our flexible response plants are designed to meet the challenge of producing power at short notice using our sustainable fuel.